 7. Women’s Health Specialist (WCS)

 A newer specialization in physical therapy, women’s health spans conditions affecting women of all ages, such as pregnancy and menopause.
-Specialists often help pre- and postpartum women experiencing issues such as incontinence or pelvic pain.
+Physical therapy specialists often help pre- and postpartum women experiencing issues such as incontinence or low back pain like pelvic pain.

 To become a women’s health specialist, applicants must fulfill certain requirements, including: